Travel in Austria

 The most important places in the Old Town include the Main Square (Hauptplatz), where the statue of Archduke Johann of the House of Habsburg, who lived in the city in the 18th and 19th centuries and contributed to its industrial development, is located.
 Important buildings are the Town Hall (Rathaus) built in the 19th century, the Luegg Haus from the 17th century, and the ancient Franciscan Church (Franziskanerkirche) west of the main square.

-In addition, in the Old Town area, there are several museums such as the Graz Museum (Stadtmuseum Graz), a museum about the composer Robert Stolz (Robert Stolz Museum), and the European Armoury Museum, which we will elaborate on later.
+In addition, in the Old Town area, there are several museums such as the Graz Museum (Stadtmuseum Graz), a museum about the composer Robert Stolz (Robert Stolz Museum), and the European Armoury Museum, (Zeughaus) which we will elaborate on later.

 The Castle Hill and the Famous Clock Tower